johndpope/HAR-replay-swift/Readme.md

 ## *Consuming* HAR files
 The HAR files allow for analysis at a later time of the session(s) that have been recorded.

-As to how to "visualise" the HAR files, below are some options (I haven't tested all of them):
+As to how to "visualise" the HAR files, below are some options:

 ### HAR Viewer
 Developed by the author of the [NetExport] extension to FireBug, it's the one I've found mentioned more often (and the one I tend to use):